 With Barbarossa's help the Ottoman Empire expanded its possessions to Algeria.
 For many years he raided the coasts of Spain, France and Italy.
 He was then appointed chief admiral of the Ottoman navy and took part in the first (failed) siege of Corfu in 1537 and in the Battle of Preveza in 1538 where he defeated a large Christian fleet.
 He eventually retired to Istanbul where he lived in a palace overlooking the Bosporus.

-Sultan Suleyman was not particularly interested in architecture nor in associating his name with a large building as his predecessors had done: the grief over the death of one of his sons changed his mind.
+Sultan Suleyman was not particularly interested in architecture nor in associating his name with a large building as his predecessors had done: in 1543 the grief over the death of one of his sons changed his mind.
 Sehzade means prince and Sehzade Camii is the mosque Suleyman built in memory of his son Mehmet (the correct name should be Sehzade Mehmet Camii, but usually the prince's name is omitted).

 Sehzade Camii (1548): (left) dome; (right) details of the very finely decorated minarets

 Sinan was commissioned the construction of Sehzade Camii; the result pleased Suleyman and the other

 members of the family so much that in the next years they all started commissioning him new buildings.